 Multinational companies sometimes opt for L-category visas to bring employees to the U.S. from overseas offices.

-However, an E2 visa can work in many situations and be more streamlined.
-The employee the visa is for must share a nationality with the company’s majority owner.
-The owner must also be from a treaty country.
+It is possible to obtain an E2 visa if the employee shares a nationality with the majority owner of the company, who must also be from a treaty country.

-Executives, supervisors, and managers must be in senior levels of the business and either manage the entire company or a critical aspect of it.
+Executives, supervisors, and managers must be at senior levels of the business and either manage the entire company or a critical aspect of it.

 Why a nonimmigrant Visa?

-The E2 visa in these cases is necessary because the owner of the corporation does not always have the ability to spend a long period of time in the U.S. to operate the business.
+The E2 visa in these cases is necessary because the owner of the corporation cannot always spend a long period in the U.S. to operate the business.

 Thus, the owner hopes to delegate these duties to the prospective E2 visa holder.
 The visa application needs to provide documentation such as the employee’s resume and job description and a letter from the employer supporting the necessity of the job.